Deleting All My Dating Apps Was The Best Decision Ever

 In his book Modern Romance, Aziz Ansari talks about how we’re bombarded with more options now than ever.
 “You can stand in line at the grocery store and swipe through 60 people’s faces on Tinder while you wait to buy hamburger buns,” he writes.
 “That’s 20 times as many people as my dad met on his marriage journey.”
 And even if we meet a person who we click with, we’re constantly seduced by the hundreds of faces on our swipe apps.
 I mean, I was nothing if not a cautionary tale — I can’t tell you how many times I’d sneak off to the bathroom during a first date and start swiping.

 I’m definitely not one to change my habits based on anecdotal evidence, but I will tell you that “mindful swiping” has worked out for me so far.
-About a month ago, I swiped on a particularly foxy guy who I got to know over text before we met up in real life.
-I stopped swiping the second he asked for my number.
-After our second date, I stopped checking my app.
-And about a week ago, I deleted the thing off my phone.
-He tells me he has, too, and I believe him.
-I’ve opted to turn my eyes away from the hundreds of digital faces on my phone and am just enjoying the process of getting to know the real face in front of me — slowly, but surely.
-(And without documentation in this column — sorry, not sorry.)
+About a month ago, I swiped right on a particularly foxy guy.
+After a few dates, I stopped using the app and then deleted it completely.
+I’ve opted to turn my eyes away from the hundreds of digital faces on my phone and am just really enjoying the process of getting to know the real face in front of me — slowly, but surely.

-Deleting the apps off my phone gave me time to realise that the frantic pace I was going at wasn’t doing me, or the men I was meeting, any favours.
-It gave me time to be alone and to realise the slow way is the better way — for me, at least.
-And while I have no way of knowing how the next few months are going to go, I do know one thing for certain: I’m okay, even without the dating apps.
-That’s a pretty dope feeling.

 Advertisement